elgarcito/solvd-2-block-homework-8/Readme.md

 * temperature_essay: the temperature essay results
 * gas_consumption_essay: the gas consumption essay results
 * energy_efficiency_essay: the energy efficiency essay results
 * employee_employee_work_areas: an intermediate table that joins the employees with their different working areas
-* employee_laboratory_tools: an intermediate table that joins the employees with the different tools that use
+* employee_laboratory_tools: an intermediate table that joins the employees with the different tools that use.
-*